Characteristics of a Responsible Online Lending CompanyPublished on September 17, 2021 by Daniel Azzoli

 Although some fees are a normal part of borrowing, others may not be.
 Pay special attention to the type of fees an online lending company charges and when.
 Although good loan companies online strive to make this information clear, transparent and easy to find, it is still important to take your time carefully assessing the fees that come along with your loan and when they ought to be paid.

 Timing is everything.
-If a lender surprises you with an up-front fee you must pay before you receive your funds, the Federal Trade Commission warns you’re likely dealing with a scam.
+If a lender surprises you with an up-front fee you must pay before you receive your funds, you might be dealing with a scam.
 While some responsible online loan companies may charge you application, appraisal, and underwriting fees, they will disclose these charges early on in the process.

 A responsible lender will outline any fees included in their products using clear, easy-to-understand language.
 This way, you’ll know how much an online line of credit or loan costs before you commit.